For college and graduate students with disabilities interested in computing careers, mentors, and internships.

 - communicate with professionals in computing fields

-- are eligible to receive funding to attend professional conferences or for tutoring
+- are eligible to receive funding to attend professional conferences

-High school, college, or graduate students with disabilities in the United States are eligible to be AccessComputing Team members.
+College and graduate students with disabilities in the United States are eligible to be AccessComputing Team members.
 Participants must demonstrate an interest in pursuing professional careers in computing fields.
 These fields include systems designers, computer scientists, information professionals, software developers, information systems analysts, technology teachers, computing faculty, and other computing professionals.

 How to Apply